 Pros:

-• Coverage is mostly urban focused (cities and big towns)
+• Coverage is mostly focused on urban areas

 Package Examples

-Sadly, there’s no Pay TV option from Vodafone, but they are still one of the UK’s strongest national mobile networks for 4G and 5G services (existing mobile customers can often save extra money off their broadband plan).
+Sadly, there’s no Pay TV option from Vodafone, but they are one of the UK’s main mobile networks for 4G and 5G services and tend to delivery good performance.
+Existing mobile customers can also save extra money by bundling with their broadband plans.

 Pros: